Rishith25/Sports_Scheduler/README.md

-# SportsScheduler
+# Sports Scheduler

-This is the final capstone project for wd201 pupilfirst.
+This is the final capstone project for AICTE Lite WD201 Pupilfirst.

 [Website](https://sports-scheduler-rishith.onrender.com)

-## ADMIN

-- Email : "dhoni@gmail.com"

- + Password : "dhoni"

-## Key Features
+## Features

-1. User Authentication and Security

-- Implements user authentication and session management using Passport.js.

-- Protects against Cross-Site Request Forgery (CSRF) attacks with the use of CSRF tokens.

-- Safely stores and manages user passwords by applying bcrypt hashing.

-2. Admin Features
+### Admin

-- Admin dashboard for managing events, teams, and venues.

-- Add, edit, and delete sports events with relevant details such as date, time, and location.

-3. Schedule Generation

-- Resolves conflicts, such as overlapping events.
+- Admins has some extra features such as :

-4. Player Features
+- - Creating a Sports
+- - View the Reports of Sessions Created

+### Players

+- Players can create a session from the sports available
-- Easy access to team schedules, event details, and venue information can change their passwords.
+- Players can change their password.

-- Able to create sessions from available sports
+- Leave a sessions

-5. Enhanced User Experience

-- Deployed on the Render platform for seamless hosting and scalability.

-- Utilizes cookie parser for handling cookies and improving security.

-- Implements sequelize validations for data integrity and consistency.

-- Provides informative flash messages for improved user feedback.
+### Creator

+- Sessions Creator can edit the sessions created.
+- Add Players or Remove Players.
+- Cancel the sessions created and give the reason if required.